tobiasahlin/infinite-jekyll/README.md

 If you already did the above, and you have the basic functionality working fine the next steps are:

+### Step 1 - copy json
+- Copy `posts-by-tag.json` to the root of your Jekyll site.

-### Step 1 - create the html file to show the filtered posts
+### Step 2 - create the html file to show the filtered posts
 Copy `/_pages/tag.html` file into your own site's `/_pages/` directory.

 This page renders an HTML file with ALL the posts per tag, the trick is to hide them all, and only show the ones we want to scroll on, therefore we must add the following CSS to your `main.css` file: